Dartanlla/OWS/docs/faq.md

     Can players on one Zone Server Instance see players on another Zone Server Instance?
   </summary>

-They cannot by default.
-There is nothing stopping you from sending data between the Zone Server Instances but as of right now you need to develop that logic by yourself.
+This is not supported by default, but there is nothing stopping you from sending data between the Zone Server Instances to achieve this.
+This may be something OWS 2 addresses in the future.
 </details>

 <details markdown="block">